 (4) if applying for payment of group plan premiums, the applicant must be covered by an employer's or former employer's group insurance plan.

-Requirements for the payment of individual plan premiums under subdivision 2, clause (5), must be designed to ensure that the state cost of paying an individual plan premium does not exceed the estimated state cost that would otherwise be incurred in the medical assistance or general assistance medical care program.
+Requirements for the payment of individual plan premiums under subdivision 2, clause (5), must be designed to ensure that the state cost of paying an individual plan premium does not exceed the estimated state cost that would otherwise be incurred in the medical assistance program.
 The commissioner shall purchase the most cost-effective coverage available for eligible individuals.